 If the current TAI is not in the TAI list, the generic UE configuration update procedure shall be aborted and a registration procedure for mobility and periodic registration update shall be initiated.

-If the current TAI is still part of the TAI list, it is up to the UE implementation how to re-run the ongoing procedure that triggered the generic UE configuration update procedure.
+If the current TAI is still part of the TAI list, it is up to the UE implementation how to re-run the ongoing procedure that triggered by the generic UE configuration update procedure.

 b) Transmission failure of CONFIGURATION UPDATE COMPLETE message indication without TAI change from lower layers

-It is up to the UE implementation how to re-run the ongoing procedure that triggered the generic UE configuration update procedure.
+It is up to the UE implementation how to re-run the ongoing procedure that triggered by the generic UE configuration update procedure.